frederikvig/nyum/_recipes/portuguese-cod.md

 ---

-> Remove the pan from the oven, add the tomatoe and olives to the potatoes, and stir.
+> Remove the pan from the oven, add the tomatoes and olives to the potatoes, and stir.
 Slide all of the vegetables to one side of the pan and place the fillets in a single layer next to the vegetables.
 Bake for 8 to 12 minutes, or until cod is tender and flaky and the potatoes are browned and cooked through.

 ---

 > Drizzle the lemon juice over the fish and the vegetables.
-Pour just drizzle of olive oil on top of the fillets.
+Pour just a drizzle of olive oil on top of the fillets.